A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Theory

 \begin{assumption} $n$, $d$ and $p$ satisfy the following rate condition: $(a)$ $n^{7/4} \sqrt{\log n} \log d / p^2 = o(1)$ and $(b)$ $\log d = o(n^{1/4})$. \end{assumption} Compactness in Assumption \ref{parameter}$(a)$ and $(c)$ is required for the proof of consistency (Proposition \ref{consistency}), which extends that of Lemma A1 of \cite{andrews1993tests} to our context.
 As noted by Assumption \ref{parameter}$(b)$ and $(d)$, the parameter spaces for $\sigma^2$ and $\gamma$ are unrestricted.
 Still, Lemma \ref{compact} suggests that those parameter spaces can essentially be regarded as compact with probability approaching one.
 Assumption \ref{covariate}$(a)$ is set because we expand the log-likelihood function five times and the tenth-order terms of $U$ appear when establishing the quadratic approximation for the penalized log-likelihood function (Proposition \ref{quad approx}).
 Similar higher-order moment conditions are employed when higher-order expansion of the log-likelihood function is necessary, as in Assumption 2$(a)$ of \cite{kasahara2015testing}.
 Positive definiteness of $\mathbb E[U U']$ in Assumption \ref{covariate}$(b)$ is standard in hypothesis testing for finite mixture models and can be seen in Theorem 2 of \cite{shen2015inference} and Assumption 2$(b)$ of \cite{kasahara2015testing}.
 We, however, do not require positive definiteness of $\mathbb E[Z Z']$, which is a major departure from \cite{shen2015inference} (see Theorem 2 therein).
 Sub-Gaussianity in Assumption \ref{covariate}$(c)$ is for the sake of repeated use of Lemma 2.2.1 and 2.2.2 of \cite{van1996weak} to deal with the high-dimensionality of $Z$.
 For Assumption \ref{covariate}$(d)$, the boundedness is a technical requirement for the proof of Lemma \ref{shrinkage pi} while the nondegeneracy avoids the complication associated with the quadratic approximation, as discussed in the paragraph following Proposition \ref{quad approx}.
 This assumption should be satisfied in most of our intended applications where $D$ denotes a treatment variable in clinical trials.
 Note that \cite{fan2017change} also consider bounded and nondegenerate $D$ in their setting for subgroup analysis.
 Assumption \ref{tuning parameter}$(b)$ indicates that $d$ can grow much faster than $n$.
 However, given Assumption \ref{tuning parameter}$(a)$, larger $d$ requires larger $p$, which leads to stronger shrinkage and thus power loss of the test.
+We also note that, in contrast to $d$ for the classification covariates, the dimension of $X_i$ in the linear regression is required to be fixed.
+This restriction might appear unnatural.
+However, high-dimensionality of the identified parameter $\alpha$ in the non-convex likelihood function would pose yet another intractable challenge as documented in, for example, \cite{stadler2010test}, and, thus, is beyond the scope of the present study.